 Domain 3.
-Clinical and Customer Services: Development and delivery of information, products and services to individuals, groups and populations.
+Clinical and Client Services: Development and delivery of information, products and services to individuals, groups and populations.

-KRDN 3.1 Use the Nutrition Care Process to make decisions, identify nutritionrelated problems and determine and evaluate nutrition interventions.
+KRDN 3.1 Use the Nutrition Care Process and clinical workflow elements to assess nutritional parameters, diagnose nutrition related problems, determine appropriate nutrition interventions and develop plans to monitor the effectiveness of these interventions.